 - Here, find each of the below-listed individuals, and if they aren’t already running, right-click and choose Start.

-- However, in case they are already running, right-click and choose Restart.
+- However, in case they are already running, right-click and select Restart.

 - Application Identity